 “In terms of recruitment, we go on the best person for the job – regardless of their gender.
 And of course our training and professional development is available to anybody in the organisation.

 “Because of the importance we put in gender equality, the seven principles were already implemented in how we operate daily but we thought that signing up would be a great way to advocate this initiative to a wider audience.”

 The Women’s Empowerment Principles, a product of UN Women and the UN Global Compact, include various ways companies can support women in the workplace and beyond.

 These include: establishing high-level corporate leadership for gender equality; treating men and women fairly at work; promoting education, training and professional development for women; and measuring and publicly reporting on progress to achieve gender equality

 Tangiers International, which offers a range of services including claims handling, medical case management and claims investigation in some of the world’s most remote or dangerous regions, has women in crucial roles at all levels of the company.

-Jane said: “Obviously, I’m a woman in a senior role in the company, but we also have case managers and field agents everywhere from Afghanistan to Macedonia and Kosovo who are women.”
+“We have case managers and field agents everywhere from Afghanistan to Macedonia and Kosovo who are women.”